alchua1996/alchua1996.github.io/_pages/cv.md

   - /resume
 ---

-Below is an academic version of my CV.
-For a copy of my industry resume, see [here](https://alchua1996.github.io/files/Albert_Chua_Resume.pdf?raw=True).
+Below is a more academic version of my CV.
 {% include base_path %}

 Education